Utilize The Laws of Bankruptcy in Arizona to Your Advantage

 When Do Creditors Get To Garnish Wages?

-Before garnishing your wages, most creditors must obtain a court judgement that indicates you owe them money.
-Simply falling behind on payments to a creditor does not warrant wage garnishment until the creditor files a lawsuit and gets a judgement in court.
+Before garnishing your wages, most creditors must obtain a court judgment that indicates you owe them money.
+Simply falling behind on payments to a creditor does not warrant wage garnishment until the creditor files a lawsuit and gets a judgment in court.

-The following types of debt are exempt from following this rule and can garnish wages without a judgement:
+The following types of debt are exempt from following this rule and can garnish wages without a judgment:

 Termination of Employment Due To Wage Garnishment